minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 * __Label topics__

   Please label topics according to what platform it will work with whether it be iOS, Android or both.

-* __Porting maps & texture packs__

-  If you're porting a map or texture pack from another platform then permissions from the original author must be gained and clearly displayed within the topic.

 ### Mods / Tools